-Principal decision 1 - Dividend to Parent
+Principal decision 1 - Dividends to Parent

-The Board approved the payment of dividends totalling £32.5m to its shareholder, M&G FA Limited.
-In making this decision the Board received detailed financial planning materials and considered a range of factors.
-These factors included any impact on the Company in the short- to medium-term as well as the long-term viability of the Company; its expected cash flow and financing requirements (including the regulatory capital position); and, the ongoing need for strategic investment in the business.
+Each year the Board makes an assessment of the strength of the Company's balance sheet and future prospects relative to uncertainties in the external environment and makes decisions about the payment of dividends.
+In 2019, the Board approved payment of dividends totalling £55m to its parent, M&G FA Limited.
+In making these decisions the Board received detailed financial planning materials and considered a range of factors.
+These factors included any impact on the Company in the short- to medium- term as well as the long-term viability of the Company; its expected cash flow and financing requirements (including the regulatory capital position); and, the ongoing need for strategic investment in our business, as well as and the expectations of our ultimate parent, M&G Plc.